 The broken link symbol appears on the unlinked subplot.

-To help search through a large amount of data in the Runs and Comparisons panes, you can filter runs and signals.
-The filter criteria can be any string that is contained in the run or signal name and properties.
+To help search through a large amount of data in the Runs and Comparisons panes, you can filter runs and signals by text contained in the run or signal name and properties.
 The properties are also found in the Runs and Comparisons pane columns.

 To show signals only with the name